.

 Marcella Tarantino, Senior Wildlife Biologist (Gunnison, CO)

 Marcella grew up in Golden, Colorado and did her undergraduate at Western State College in Gunnison in 2011.
 She worked for Colorado Parks and Wildlife and the U.S. Forest Service in Gunnison, as well as Oregon State University on a variety of projects.
 Marcella then studied sage-grouse diet and habitat use at Boise State University for her Master’s Degree.
-She enjoys skiing, backpacking, fishing and living in the west!
+She enjoys gardening, skiing, backpacking, fishing, and living in the west!

 (970) 249-8407 x 129